Triglav National Park: Hydrology

 Waters in Triglav National Park consist of two watersheds: the Sava River watershed and the Soča River watershed.

 Many waterfalls can be found in the park, and most of them are located in the valleys of Soča River and its tributaries.
 The highest waterfall is Boka Falls (106 m).
 The Tolmin Gorges on the Tolminka River are located in the national park.

 The lakes in the park are all of glacial origin.
 The largest among them is Lake Bohinj.
-Others are the Triglav Lakes (located in the Triglav Lakes Valley), Lake Krn, and Lower and Upper Križ Lake.
+Others are the Triglav Lakes (located in the Triglav Lakes Valley), Lake Krn, and Lower and Upper Lake Križ.